 Myth: The new ways to consume alcohol aren’t as bad as drinking.

 Truth: In the past few years, teens have embraced all sorts of “trendy” new ways to imbibe alcohol, from soaking tampons in liquor to pouring booze in their eyeballs.
 One trend bypasses drinking altogether: vaporizing allows teens to inhale alcohol, which means it goes directly into the bloodstream.
 Teens are drawn to this method as it results in no pesky weight gain or hangovers, unlike drinking calorie-dense, bubbly mixers.
 But alcohol isn’t any less harmful in a vapor form.
 In fact, when people inhale alcohol, it can be harder to tell when enough turns into too much, which raises their risk of overdose exponentially.
 No matter how it enters the body, alcohol can do serious damage to young brains and bodies.

 How Do I Help My Addicted Teen?

 Being the parent of a teen can be stressful enough in itself.
 Watching them struggle with a substance use disorder can be heartbreaking, but you don’t have to stand by idly.
 Safe and effective care is available for your teen, and getting to treatment may be easier than you think.
-As a part of the Advanced Recovery Systems network of treatment centers, Next Generation Village empowers teens ages 13 to 17 to overcome any type of addiction.
+Next Generation Village empowers teens ages 13 to 17 to overcome any type of addiction.

 With evidence-based programs, healing amenities and a serene Florida setting, your teen can work through their addiction and regain their well-being at Next Generation Village.
 Call today to speak with someone who can help you get started.